soulspine/lobbyn-server/README.md

 - `HTTPS_PORT` - Port to run the server on with stunnel proxy
 - `BODY_READ_TIMEOUT` - Timeout for reading the body of the request, it is needed to avoid
 - `LOBBYN_RIOT_CONTINENT` - Routing value to use for the Riot API, available options are: `americas`, `asia`, `europe`
+- `USER_CREATION_TIMEOUT` - How long token is valid for user creation

 # Known issues